vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 - Maintainer Name
 - Repository URL

-Once it's complete, you should see your new VuePress site scaffolded in your directory! :tada:
+Once it is complete, you should see your new VuePress site scaffolded in your directory! :tada:

 ## Manual Setup